 6. ExtentReports object will be used to add the report information like Title, Header and Theme etc..

-7. And the above configuration need to passed from the external XML file using loadConfig()method of ExtentReports class.
-It will take the XML file path as argument.
+7. And the above configuration needs to pass from the external XML file using the loadConfig()method of ExtentReports class.
+It will take the XML file path as an argument.

 8. EndTest()method of ExtentReports will stop capturing information about the test log.

-9. Flush()method of ExtentReports wil push/write everything to the document.
+9. Flush()method of ExtentReports will push/write everything to the document.

-10. Close()method of ExtentReports will clear/close all resource of the ExtentReports object.
+10. Close()method of ExtentReports will clear/close all resources of the ExtentReports object.

 Log and List View of Extent Report

 Extent Report comes in HTML Format having 3 sections: